nhatthai/ansible-examples/ansible-django-stack/README.md

 	ansible-django-stack$ansible-playbook --list-tasks -i vagrant deploy.yml
 	```

-+ Run with tag: You can decide which tags to run or skip using the flags --tags <tagname> and --skip-tags <tagnames>
++ Run with tag: You can decide which tags to run or skip using the flags --tags <tagname> and and --skip-tags <tagnames>

 	```
 	# will run only tasks with the tag 'deploy'
-	$ ansible-playbook --tags=deploy -i vagrant deploy.yml
+	$ ansible-playbook --tags=deploy playbook.yml
 	```

 	```
 	# will run all tasks except the ones that contain the tag 'deploy'
-	$ ansible-playbook --skip-tags=deploy -i vagrant deploy.yml
+	$ ansible-playbook --skip-tags=deploy playbook.yml
 	```

 + Run on vagrant: